 Aetna PET Scan Exclusions and Non-Covered Indications

-Several HCPCS codes are explicitly not covered under this coverage policy, regardless of clinical indication.
+Several HCPCS radiopharmaceutical codes are explicitly not covered under CPB 0071, regardless of indication.
+These are worth building into your charge capture edits.

-A9597 and A9598 — the catch-all radiopharmaceutical codes for tumor and non-tumor identification not otherwise specified — are not covered.
-If you're using these as a workaround for a tracer that lacks its own HCPCS code, stop.
-Aetna won't pay them.
+A9597 and A9598 — the "not otherwise specified" radiopharmaceutical codes for tumor and non-tumor identification — are not covered.
+Aetna wants specificity.
+If you're using NOC codes because you can't get a specific HCPCS code assigned, expect denials.

 Coverage Indications at a Glance